Costa Rican Mango Juice Recipe

 If your mango juice is too sweet, add a squeeze of lemon juice to balance out the flavor.
 (It’ll even taste a bit like limonada de mango— Mango lemonade!)

-This recipe also lends itself to tropical fruit punch!
+This mango juice recipe also lends itself to tropical rum punch!
 In a large glass, combine 1/3 cup of your homemade mango juice, 1/3 cup pineapple juice, one shot of Malibu brand rum, and 1/3 cup of sparkling soda.
 (Sprite, Seven Up, and ginger ale are all good options.)

 For a kiddie cocktail, mix together mango juice, orange juice, and Sprite.

-On a Costa Rican menu you will almost always see batidos en agua and batidos en leche.
+On a Costa Rican menu you will almost always see this mango juice recipe listed as batidos en agua and batidos en leche.
 That’s because you can add a half cup of powdered milk to almost any Costa Rican juice to make it a creamy smoothie!

 Serving Suggestions